APLConfiguration

 func automationLaunchArgumentsReset() -> [String]

-• Availability: iOS automation testing only.
+• Availability: iOS XCUITest automation testing only.

-Allows a custom action in your APLConfiguration subclass to be executed, by generating a string that can be passed as launch arguments to the app when launched as a UI automation test.
-The -[APLConfiguration allowInvalidSignatures] method in the app under test must return YES for this configuration to be applied.
+Generates a string that can be passed as launch arguments to the app under test, to execute a custom action.
+The -[APLConfiguration allowInvalidSignatures] method in the app under test must return YES for this action to be executed.
+See also -[APLConfiguration automationSendReadConfiguration].

 - (void)setUp {